India's forex reserves jump USD 1.51 bln to USD 658.091 bln; end consecutive weeks of decline | Law-Order

 Expressed in dollar terms, the foreign currency assets include the effect of appreciation or depreciation of non-US units like the euro, pound and yen held in the foreign exchange reserves.

-Gold reserves decreased by USD 595 billion to USD 66.979 billion during the week, the RBI said.
+Gold reserves decreased by USD 595 million to USD 66.979 billion during the week, the RBI said.

 The Special Drawing Rights (SDRs) were up by USD 22 million to USD 18.007 billion, the apex bank said.